(This story originally appeared in the May 2017 issue of Resource Recycling. Subscribe today for access to all print content.)

 Diving into the forces behind pricing

-SRMG used two statistical models to estimate the quantitative impact of factors that influence recycling market price cycles and trends.
+SRMG used two different statistical models to identify and estimate the quantitative impact of factors that influence recycling market price cycles and trends.

 The first, which we’ll call Model 1, is a statistical estimation procedure that is often used to separate out the individual impacts of multiple economic factors.
 Model 1 is used here to identify and provide separate estimates for the quantitative price impact of each demand-side factor driving recycling price fluctuations and trends.